Krupson/SevenSegPCF8574/README.md

 # SevenSegPCF8574
-An Arduino/ESP8266 library to interface multiple seven-segment displays with PCF8574 expander
+An open-source Arduino/ESP8266 library to interface multiple seven-segment displays with PCF8574 expander.

 # How to use
 ### Partslist